CountingWhatCounts/wmcsrp-2/README.md

 Openness is a core principal of this project, and therefore all code and access to the data is being published here.

 The list of sourcess is in the table below.
-To ease replication of the data processing, data from the various sources has been downloaded and stored in a Google Cloud bucket which supports download ßusing this project.
+To ease replication of the data processing, data from the various sources has been downloaded and stored in a Google Cloud bucket which is downloaded and processed using this project.

 For information or support, please contact Counting What Counts at marc.dunford@culturecounts.cc.